Slandy95/eCampus-collective-team-feedback-upload/README.md

 ## Installation
-Use the `requiremnts.txt` to install the required packages, further more [selenium](https://www.selenium.dev) is set up to be used by the Chrome browser
+Use the `requirements.txt` to install the required packages, further more [selenium](https://www.selenium.dev) is set up to be used by the Chrome browser

 ## Usage
 ### Login